zibonbadi/liquidms/README.md

 	$ php -S 127.0.0.1:8080

 NOTE: The game has been reported to have difficulties around the local DNS
       name `localhost`.
-Also note that the URL must not end in a slash for
+Also note that the URL must not end in a slash as the game is not trailing slash-aware when doing HTTP requests.

 Our `.gitignore` file also reserves a dedicated directory `local/` in case you need to store information locally without committing them or fiddling